Great Council of Mechelen: Origins and history

-The medieval rulers were assisted by advisers.
-Together with the ruler they formed the Council of State, also called the consilium or curia.
-Gradually the council became more specialised, with separate financial, judicial and political council emerging.
+Medieval European rulers were assisted by advisers, who in many cases formed a specialised subset of the ruler's court.
+Together with the ruler, they formed the Council of State, also called the consilium or curia.
+Gradually such councils became more specialised, with separate financial, judicial and political councils emerging over decades and centuries.

 In the Burgundian Netherlands, the councils initially travelled with the Duke.
-In 1473 Duke Charles the Bold decided to establish the council in a specific location, in Mechelen.
+In 1473 Duke Charles the Bold decided to establish his council in a specific location, in Mechelen.
 The council took on the name of the Parliament of Mechelen.
 After Charles' death in 1477, this parliament was abolished by Charles' daughter Mary of Burgundy on the occasion of the issuing of the Great Privilege.
 This was the result of the constant struggle between the centralisation of the rulers and the particularism of the states.
-The French king was also against a parliament in Mechelen, as it would become a rival of the Parliament of Paris.
+The French king was also against a parliament in Mechelen, as it would become a rival of the Parlement of Paris.
 Nonetheless, under Philip the Fair, the Great Council was again established in Mechelen in 1504, this time permanently, but without the addition of parliament to its name.

 In the 16th century the territorial powers of the Great council grew.
 Through the establishment of authority by Charles V, Holy Roman Emperor over Tournai, Utrecht, Friesland, Overijssel and Guelders, the council's territory now included all of the Seventeen Provinces.

 In 1526 the construction of a new Seat for the Great Council started by the architect and Master Mason Rombout II Keldermans.
 This Brabantine Gothic project was abandoned in 1547 —with little more than the ground floor built.
 The council was losing power and influence.
 After the Eighty Years' War, the Dutch Republic became independent.
 In the Northern Netherlands, the judicial power was taken over by the provincial council and the Supreme court of Holland, Zeeland and West-Friesland (1582).
 The Great Council of Mechelen remained active in the remaining Southern Netherlands, of which France annexed the southern province of Artois and parts of Flanders, Hainaut and Luxembourg.
 A number of provincial councils declared themselves independent from the Great Council: in the beginning of the 16th century the councils of Brabant and Hainaut did this, and in the late 18th century (1782) the judicial councils of Luxembourg and Tournai as well.
 This left the Great Council only Flanders, Mechelen, Namur and Upper Guelders.

 The Great Council was abolished during the French Revolution.
 During the first French invasion in 1792, the Council moved to Roermond, where it watched over the last unoccupied lands, the twelve remaining municipalities of Austrian Guelders.
 During the second French invasion in 1794, part of the council members moved to Regensburg and Augsburg, in imperial territory; another part chose for the new regime and became part of the new judicial organisation.